genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/04_gateways-and-streamers/05_customisation.md

 ## Customisation through injection
 Custom components are injected through the standard dependency-injection mechanism for the platform.

-The process bootstrap will scan packages specified in the package block of the process definition in the **processes.xml** file.
+The process bootstrap will scan packages specified in the package block of the process definition in the _applicationName_-**processes.xml** file.

 If no implementations of certain interfaces are found, it will provide default implementations.

 To inject a custom interface, all you need to do is:
 1. Create a class that implements the appropriate interface
-2. Make sure the package is scanned by specifying it in the package block of the process definition.
+2. Make sure the package is scanned by specifying it in the package block of the process definition
 3. Annotate your class with the @Module annotation that the framework provides.

 ## Authentication